knhash/Pudhina/resume.md

 Building a deep learning model to detect malicious cyber activity based on data collected from honeypots on the UVa network (Funded by DARPA).
 The goal of the project is to build anomaly-based intrusion detection system detect malicious cyber activity

-**Title** - Description - Place <span style="float: right; ">Time span</span>
+**Title** - Hotel Recommendation System - Booking.com - Place <span style="float: right; ">Time span</span>
-Pellentesque euismod odio nec mollis rutrum.
-Nulla facilisi.
-In hac habitasse platea dictumst.
-Etiam facilisis velit velit, id dapibus lacus bibendum nec.
-Proin euismod tortor non nunc luctus, ut varius mauris tristique.
+Built a recommendation engine in Python using k-means clustering algorithm on data scraped from booking.com.
+The recommendation engine was powered with user satisfaction scores from sentiment analysis performed on user reviews.

-**Title** - Description - Place <span style="float: right; ">Time span</span>
+**Title** - Flight Delay Prediction - FAA Data - Place <span style="float: right; ">Time span</span>
-Pellentesque euismod odio nec mollis rutrum.
-Nulla facilisi.
-In hac habitasse platea dictumst.
-Etiam facilisis velit velit, id dapibus lacus bibendum nec.
-Proin euismod tortor non nunc luctus, ut varius mauris tristique.
+Built a machine learning model that was able to predict flight delay on FAA flight logs for the year of 2015.
+The model's area under curve in the ROC curve was 0.65.

 ### EDUCATION

-Institute <span style="float: right; ">Duration</span>
+University of Virginia, Charlottesville <span style="float: right; ">2018 - Present</span>
 **Course**
-Description in gravida nisl.
-Nulla quis pharetra sem.
-Nam nec arcu non erat aliquam facilisis eget quis massa.
-Duis et ultricies diam, non venenatis nisl.
-Maecenas sed mauris consectetur, faucibus mi ac, commodo velit.
+Master of Science in Data Science

-Institute <span style="float: right; ">Duration</span>
+SRM University,Chennai, India <span style="float: right; ">2010 - 2014</span>
 **Course**
-Description in gravida nisl.
-Nulla quis pharetra sem.
-Nam nec arcu non erat aliquam facilisis eget quis massa.
-Duis et ultricies diam, non venenatis nisl.
-Maecenas sed mauris consectetur, faucibus mi ac, commodo velit.

-Institute <span style="float: right; ">Duration</span>
-**Course**
-Description in gravida nisl.
-Nulla quis pharetra sem.
-Nam nec arcu non erat aliquam facilisis eget quis massa.
-Duis et ultricies diam, non venenatis nisl.
-Maecenas sed mauris consectetur, faucibus mi ac, commodo velit.
+Bachelor of Technology in Mechanical Engineering

 ### EXPERIENCE